pyinfra-dev/pyinfra/docs/getting_started.rst

     # Execute an arbitrary shell command
     pyinfra my-server.net exec -- echo "hello world"

 As you'll see, pyinfra runs the echo command and prints the output.
+See the :ref:`available command line options <cli:CLI arguments & options>` and :ref:`examples of ad-hoc commands <cli:Ad-hoc command execution>`.

 Create a Deploy
 ---------------

 A deploy simply refers to a collection of inventories and operations defined in Python files.
-These should then be committed to source control.
+Unlike ad-hoc commands, pyinfra deploys can be saved and reused.
 Think of a deploy like Ansible's playbook or Chef's cookbook.
 We'll now replicate the above command line as a deploy.

 To get started let's create an ``inventory.py`` containing our hosts to target: